-It detailed three proposed routes, all with termini downtown and at the airport but with spur lines as far out as River Ridge, Gentilly and the Lower Ninth Ward.
-Routes included Veterans Boulevard and the lower Canal Street shopping district, Orleans Avenue through the Fifth Ward, even the French Quarter riverfront.
+It detailed three proposed routes, all with terminals in downtown and at the airport, but with spur lines as far out as River Ridge, Gentilly and the Lower Ninth Ward.
+Routes included Veterans Memorial Boulevard in Metairie and the lower Canal Street shopping district, Orleans Avenue through the Fifth Ward, even the French Quarter riverfront.
 Each would be lined with gigantic concrete pillars upholding a single track 40 feet above grade, from which would hang an "asymmetrically suspended type monorail" rolling on rubber wheels and powered by diesel engines.